lucky20511/Software-Development-Technology/java-programming/concurrency-and-multi-thread-in-java.md

 The executor shuts down softly by waiting a certain amount of time for termination of currently running tasks.
 After a maximum of five seconds the executor finally shuts down by interrupting all running tasks.

+**Few options of Thread Pools:**

+**newFixedThreadPool\(int nThreads\)**– n threads will process tasks at the time, when the pool is saturated, new tasks will get added to a queue without a limit on size.
+Good for CPU intensive tasks.

+**newWorkStealingPool\(int parallelism\)**– will create and shut down threads dynamically to accommodate the required parallelism level.
+It also tries to reduce the contention on the task queue, so can be really good in heavily loaded environments.
+Also good when your tasks create more tasks for the executor, like recursive tasks.

+**newSingleThreadExecutor\(\)**– creates an unconfigurable \`newFixedThreadPool\(1\)\`, so you know that only one thread will process everything.
+Good when you really need predictability and sequential tasks completion.

+**newCachedThreadPool\(\)**– doesn’t put tasks into a queue.
+Consider this as the same as using a queue with the maximum size of 0.
+When all current threads are busy, it creates another thread to run the task.
+Sometimes it can reuse threads.
+Good for denial of service attacks on your own servers.
+The problem with a cached thread pool is that it doesn’t know when to stop spawning more and more threads.
+Imagine the situation where you have computationally intensive tasks that you submit into this executor.
+The more threads that consuming the CPU, the slower every individual task takes to process.
+This has a domino effect in that it means more work gets backlogged.
+As the result you’ll end up with more and more threads spawned making task processing even slower.
+This negative feedback loop is a hard problem to solve.

 #### Callables and Futures

 In addition to`Runnable`executors support another kind of task named`Callable`.
 Callables are functional interfaces just like runnables but instead of being`void`they return a value.